-

 Atari Running on Any Machine:

-Machine) is a virtual machine that can run 32-bit
+machine that can run 32-bit emulation of Atari ST, TT030

-emulation of Atari ST, TT030 and Falcon including TOS,
+and Falcon including TOS, FreeMiNT, MagiC and

-FreeMiNT, MagiC and applications for M68k microprocessor
+applications for M68k microprocessor and Graphical

-and Graphical Environment Manager (GEM).
+Environment Manager (GEM).

 -